kostandinazhupaj/SE_Project_Phase1/README.md

 6. Support and Help: Offer user support and FAQs to assist users in navigating the program.

 ## Application Description:
-1. Dashboard: The dashboard provides users with an overview of their financial health, including total income, expenses, and savings progress.
-Graphs and charts visualize data for easy understanding.
+1. Dashboard: The dashboard provides users with an overview of their balance, including total income, expenses, and savings progress.
+Graphs and charts are used to visualize data.
 2. Income Tracking: Users can input and track their sources of income, including salaries, freelance earnings, investments, and more.
-They can set up recurring income entries for regular payments.
-3. Expense Tracking: The application allows users to categorize and track their expenses effortlessly.
-They can add expenses manually or import data from bank statements and receipts.
+3. Expense Tracking: The application allows users to categorize and track their expenses.
 Categories may include groceries, bills, transportation, entertainment, and more.
 4. Budgeting Tools: Users can set up budgets for different expense categories to control spending.
-The application provides real-time updates on budget progress and alerts users when they exceed predefined limits.
+The application provides real-time updates on budget progress and alerts users to help them stay within goals.
-5. Expense Categorization: Expenses are automatically categorized based on predefined rules or can be manually assigned to specific categories.
-This helps users gain insights into their spending patterns and identify areas where they can cut costs.
+5. Expense Categorization: Expenses are automatically categorized.
+This helps users understand their spending patterns and identify areas where they can cut costs.
-6. Bill Reminders: The application sends notifications and reminders for upcoming bills and payments, helping users stay organized and avoid late fees.
-7. Financial Goal Setting: Users can set short-term and long-term financial goals, such as saving for a vacation, purchasing a home, or retirement planning.
+6. Financial Goal Setting: Users can set short-term and long-term financial goals, such as saving for a vacation, purchasing a home, or retirement planning.
 The application tracks progress towards these goals and provides actionable insights to help users achieve them faster.
-8. Savings Tracker: The savings tracker allows users to monitor their progress towards savings goals.
+9. Savings Tracker: The savings tracker allows users to monitor their progress towards savings goals.
 They can allocate funds from their income or adjust their budget to increase savings contributions.
-9. Reports and Analytics: Detailed reports and analytics provide users with insights into their financial habits, trends, and areas for improvement.
-Users can generate custom reports and export data for further analysis.
+10. Reports and Analytics: Detailed reports and analytics provide users with insights into their financial habits, trends, and areas for improvement.
-10. Security and Privacy: The application prioritizes security and privacy, implementing robust encryption methods to protect users' sensitive financial data.
-Two-factor authentication and regular security audits ensure the safety of user information.
+11. Security and Privacy: The application prioritizes security and privacy, implementing encryption methods to protect users' sensitive financial data.
 *Target Audience:*
 The Personal Finance Tracker is ideal for individuals and households looking to improve their financial management skills, whether they are budget-conscious consumers, freelancers, small business owners, or retirees.
 It provides to users of all levels of financial literacy, providing guidance and support to help them achieve their financial goals.

+*Financial strategy:* By delivering several tiers of features and services through subscription-based pricing options, the Personal Finance Tracker earns profit.

 # Roles and Tasks Distribution